 - Paid work experience and incentives - about $2,000 for each participant!

-- Personalized assistance with employment application and interviewing strategies and assistance
+- Personalized assistance with employment application and interviewing strategies

 - Interview/work clothing, safety equipment, bus passes or gas cards

 - Financial planning for college occupational training

 - Leadership development - workshops, peer mentors, college visits, conferences